tock/tock/doc/reference/trd-appid.md

 locally unique for the verifier policy that assigned it.
 No other process binary on the same Tock device have this identifier.

+**Short ID**: a 32-bit compressed representation of an application identifier.

 In normal use of Tock, process binaries are copied into an application flash region by a software tool.
 When the Tock kernel boots, it scans this application flash region for process binaries.
 After inspecting the